mallika2011/Machine-Data-Learning/A2/Report.md

 > Step Costs : [-2.5,-2.5,-2.5]

-> Gamma      : 0.99
+> Gamma      : 0.1

 > Delta      : 0.0000000001

-> Iterations : 11
+> Iterations : 12

-From the task_2_part_2_trace.txt file obtained we can make the following inferences about the policy :
+From the task_2_part_3_trace.txt file obtained we can make the following inferences about the policy :

-* All states converge with a policy in the final iteration with more or less same utilities.

-* The RECHARGE policy is preferred over the others hence indicating a Risk Averse behaviour.

-* Due to a very small discount factor (Gamma), the bellman iterations converge fast, within 4 iterations.
+* The only difference between part 2 and part 3 is delta.

+* Since the Bellman error is very small we would require more iterations to get a higher accuracy.
+Clearly the number of iterations in part 3 are greater than the number of iterations in part 2.

+* Lero appears to be risk neutral according to the policy obtained.